polimi-cmls-23/group9-hw-JUCE-TheSineOfTheTimes/readme.md

 # **Analysis of the Fire plugin by jerryuhoo**
-## CMLS 2023 HW2 - The Sine Of The Times
+## CMLS 2023 HW2 - Group 9 - The Sine Of The Times

 # Video demo
 Click on the image below (the link goes to YouTube)!